HampusHauffman/FlutterDemo/Notes.md

 ## Firebase

 ## Time spent
-* 10 min to install everything thanks to XCode (3.4G) and IOS Emulator (7.35G) but u can ofc use chrome
+* 10 min to install everything thanks to XCode and IOS Emulator but only if you want to use IOS
 * 7 min to follow setup

 ## Extra mentions